Guidance for food traders on how to submit a sample to the Government Chemist for second expert opinion.

 How much it costs

-A supplementary expert opinion sample usually costs £1,500 + VAT.
+A second expert opinion sample usually costs £1,500 + VAT.

 A quotation will be provided when you contact LGC.
 Owing to the rigour of referee analysis the cost is much higher than a routine analysis but the bulk of the cost is met by the National Measurement Office provided that it is in the public interest to do so.